HEALTH INTERPRETING PROFESSIONAL DEVELOPMENT SHORT COURSE

 Friday 17 & 24 August 2018, from 9:30am to 5:00 pm.
 Applications have now closed.

 (Attendance is required at both sessions)

-21 hours, composed of 14 hours of face-to-face sessions split over two days, and 7 hours of self-study activities.
+14 hours, composed of face-to-face sessions split over two days.

 PD points towards revalidation:

-Upon successful completion of the course, participants will earn 60 PD points towards revalidation (Section 3.5 of NAATI Revalidation Catalogue)
+Upon successful completion of the course, participants will earn 40 PD points towards recertification (Section 1.2 and 1.4 of NAATI Recertification Catalogue)